livereload/livereload-site/livereload.com/_articles/remote/transmit.md

 4. If the magic runs dry, i.e. this experimental new “CSS override” mode does not work for you, be sure to open a support ticket.
 But then you can disable both of the above options, and enable the catch-all “Wait X seconds before processing any changes”.
 It will of course mean that you'll have to wait for every CSS change to upload before you can see it.

 You cannot use SASS/LESS/CoffeeScript/etc with this workflow.
-See [an overview of remote workflows](http://go.livereload.com/remote) for other options.
+See {% ref remote: an overview of remote workflows %} for other options.